oktadev/okta-blog/_source/_posts/2021-09-01-flask-scim-server.md

 {% img blog/flask-scim-server/scim_12.png alt:"Database Groups Image" width:"800" %}{: .center-image }

- As well as a link table which displays the many-to-many relationship between the users and groups.
+ And you can view the link table, which displays the many-to-many relationship between the users and groups.
 You can see this with `select * from link;`:

 {% img blog/flask-scim-server/scim_13.png alt:"Database Link Table Image" width:"800" %}{: .center-image }